crocs-muni/pets26_coinjoin_analysis/ARTIFACT-APPENDIX.md

 ##### Experiment results

-The last script invoked in the `run_pets.sh` script copied all the results into `$BASE_PATH/results` into individual folders for each figure or table.
+The last script invoked in the `run_pets.sh` script copied the results into `$BASE_PATH/results` into individual folders for each figure or table.
 For some figures, it inserted explanation of why the figure is missing, see Limitations section for more details.

+Graphs from Figures 27, 28, 29, 30, 31, 34, 35, 36 for individual months are located in `$BASE_PATH/dumplings_temp/Scanner/<coordinator>/<month>`.

 ## Limitations